pennbauman/pennbauman.com/files/md/site.md

 ### Photo Credit
 The [background photograph](/files/img/background.jpg) was taken by Sam Goodkind.
-All other images were taken by Penn Bauman.
+All other images were taken or created by Penn Bauman.